d2l-ai/d2l-en/chapter_introduction/index.md

 or from English sentences to Chinese sentences.

-As you might guess, if we just set all of the knobs randomly, it is not likely that our model will recognize 'Alexa', 'Apricot', or any other English word.
+As you might guess, if we just set all of the knobs randomly, it is not likely that our model will recognize "Alexa", "Apricot", or any other English word.
 In deep learning, the *learning* is the process by which we discover the right setting of the knobs coercing the desired behavior from our model.